Jordan Peele: Could ‘Get Out’ Mastermind Be First Oscar-Winning Black Director?

-Jordan Peele, the mastermind behind uber successful movie Get Out, has already shattered the glass ceiling by becoming the first black director to get movie-goers to shell out $100 million for his first big-screen film, but can he go farther than even that?
+Jordan Peele, the mastermind behind the uber-successful movie Get Out, has already shattered the glass ceiling by becoming the first black director to get movie-goers to shell out $100 million for his first big-screen film, but can he go further than even that?

-According to The Hollywood Reporter, if Get Out continues in its streak of success, and even if it doesn’t, there’s a very real possibility that it could be considered by Academy members for the 2018, ninetieth annual Oscars.
+According to The Hollywood Reporter, if Get Out continues its streak of success, and even if it doesn’t, there’s a very real possibility that it could be considered by Academy members for the 2018, ninetieth annual Oscars.
 If the film does become a contender, why not consider its director, Jordan Peele, for the Best Director award?

 Peele has already received an award for his directing of Get Out, as it’s been reported that CinemaCon has named Jordan as “Director of the Year.”
-Can he snatch the ultimate movie award though?
+Can he snatch the ultimate movie award, though?

 Ever since the Academy Awards began, there have been only four black directors nominated for Best Director.
 In 1991, John Singleton became the first black person to be nominated for the category for his work in Boyz n the Hood, a dramatic, violent gangster film.

-The next black nominee for Best Director didn’t come until 18 years later, when Lee Daniels was nominated for his movie Precious, which centers around a physically and sexually abused black teenage girl who finds a way to turn her life around with the help of a female teacher.
+The next black nominee for Best Director didn’t come until 18 years later when Lee Daniels was nominated for his movie Precious, which centers around a physically and sexually abused black teenage girl who finds a way to turn her life around with the help of a female teacher.

 In 2013, Steve McQueen became the third black director to be nominated for his film 12 Years a Slave, which was also proclaimed to be the Best Picture of that year.